Note: We have an updated list, read more here Animals Farms to visit in Singapore.

 Long Kuan Hung Crocodile Farm

-Founded in 1964, the 50-plus-year-old Long Kuan Hung Crocodile Farm (农光行鳄鱼场) is located at Neo Tiew Crescent near Sungei Buloh Nature Reserve.
+Founded in 1964, the 50-plus-year-old Long Kuan Hung Crocodile Farm (农光行鳄鱼场) is located at Neo Tiew Crescent near Sungei Buloh Wetland Reserve.
 Its facilities includes it’s own breeding pond, hatchery, pens, abattoir, tannery and R & D.

 The Animal Resort